 Throughout our evolutionary history, our ancestors lived in ever larger groups.
-Due to the need for division of labor (foraging, toolmaking, child care, stoking fire, ...), our ancestors depended on the group.
+Due to the need for division of labor (foraging, toolmaking, child care, preparing food ...), our ancestors depended on the group.
 For most of the approximately 250,000-year history of our species, people lived in small hunter-gatherer groups of up to about 150 people.
-According to some anthropologists, 150 is still the maximum group size in which people are able to know each other reasonably well and to be familiar with each other.
+According to some anthropologists, 150 is still the maximum group size in which people are able to know each other reasonably well and to be familiar with each other (Dunbar's number).

-But thanks to our social temperament, our ability for language and symbolic thinking, we can also build a common identity, friendly relationship and trust with strangers, work with them and exchange knowledge and resources with them.
+But thanks to our social temperament, our ability for language and symbolic thinking, we can also build a common identity, friendly relationships and trust with complete strangers, work with them and exchange knowledge and resources with them.

 How will people live together in the future?